thegboat/dont_validate/README.md

 # DontValidate

-Remove earlier defined validations from ActiveModel inheritors.
+Remove/skip validations earlier defined validations from ActiveModels.

 Use when updating the source file is not feasible